nkosi-tauro/eportfolio/module_ssd/team.md

 ## Team Meeting 1 (06/05)

-The Team met for the first time and we drafted and completed the Team Contract
+The Team met for the first time, and we drafted and completed the Team Contract
 - We decided to brainstorm which domain to pick and discuss that in our next team meeting
 - We have a rotational Team Leader (This week it was Ales)
 - We also lost one of our Team members due to a team reshuffle.